grizz142003/Tensorflow/README.md

 Setting up the Venv is relatively simple follow along with the official tensorflow Documentation https://www.tensorflow.org/install/pip

 ## TFdoc 4 ISSUE
-when attempting to run the code inside TFdoc4 posted in this repo, you may run into an issue, this can be resolved by switching to google collab and running these 2 lines of code
+when attempting to run the code inside TFdoc4 posted in this repo, you may run into an issue, this can be resolved by switching to google collab and running these 2 lines of code before running any code.
 pip install tensorflow==2.13.0
 tensorflow-hub==0.13.0
+The issue when running the code outside google collab is an incompatability between versions of tensorflow hub and tensorflow itself.
+To fix them you would need to install these two on your local Virtual Env but they are not available from the command line, the oldest available versions for both are 2.16 and 0.16 which unfortunately are not compatible.

 unfortunately I haven't figured out how to install older versions of tensorflow on my ubuntu machine, Moved onto the next learning document, will revisit later.